Outdoor Socket Installation Cost

 You should expect to pay an increased labour rate in London, as tradespeople in the capital tend to cost around £46 to £50 per hour.

-What Does Fitting an Outside Socket Entail?
+What Does Fitting an Outside Socket Involve?

 We'll now look at the range of steps involved in installing an outside socket.